HeuristicPerson/bluetooth_2_hid/README.md

   --log_to_file, -f     Add a handler that logs to file additionally to stdout.
   --log_path LOG_PATH, -p LOG_PATH
                         The path of the log file.
 Default is /var/log/bluetooth_2_usb/bluetooth_2_usb.log.
+  --version, -v         Display the version number of this software.
 ```

 ## 5.2.
 Troubleshooting